buskirka/radialfourierdescriptor/README.md

 the 11 bands of Landsat 8 data.

 `rbins` will be a cell array of bin matrices, as described above.
-It describes a collection of annuloid sectors on which the
+Each of these describes the collection of annuloid sectors on which the Fourier transform will be calculated on their respective layers.